 How often do you fail at something important, and get a second chance?

-And so it turned out.
-We were knowledgeable but not very organised (how many student teams are?).
-Much of any team’s success is down to training and self-belief – for quizzing could be described as a sport without the physical exercise.
-Unfortunately, we came up against a good team in the first round and that was that.
-It didn’t ruin my life, but winning is a lot better than losing.
-It was nice to be part of the show, but I knew we could have won, if only…
+And so it come to pass.
+We were knowledgeable but not very organised (but how many student teams are?).
+Much of any team’s success is down to training and self-belief; quizzing could be described as a sport without the physical exercise.
+Unfortunately, we came up against a good team (neighbours Magdalen) in the first round and that was that.
+I answered five starteres correctly and acquited myself well, but to no avail.
+It was nice to have been part of the show, but I knew we could have won, if only…

 When I went on to secondary school I wasn’t somebody who was top in everything, winning prizes for this, that and the other.
-Mine was a very academic, selective school and I’ve always been an all-rounder (or Jack of All Trades, if you prefer), so there was usually someone a mark or two ahead of me, even in Spanish.
+Mine was a very academic, selective school and I’ve always been an all-rounder (or Jack of All Trades, if you prefer), so there was usually someone a mark or two ahead of me, even in Spanish – whuch I went on to teach at Oxford.

-I’d been at the British Library for over 17 years when the Library agreed to take part in a special 2004 edition of University Challenge, called “The Professionals”.
-I had to go for it.
-I took an exam and made the team, joining three clever people who were all northerners, a bit old, a bit over-weight and generally lacking in physical charm.
+I’d been at the British Library for over 17 years when our Press Office agreed to take part in a special 2004 edition of University Challenge, called “The Professionals”.
+I just had to go for it.
+I took an exam and made the team, joining three other northerners, all a bit old, a bit over-weight and generally lacking in physical charm.
 You could imagine the marketing director thinking, “Oh dear.
-When we have some rather photogenic young curators, how did we get lumbered with this lot?”
-In fact, I am pretty sure that’s what she said – though not directly to us.
-But of those who wanted to take part, we were the ones who performed best in the tests.
-It transpired that three of us had been on UC as students, all waiting for a second chance.
+We have some rather photogenic young curators, so how did we get lumbered with this lot?”
+In fact, I am sure that’s exactly what she said – though not directly to us.
+But of all those who wanted to take part, we were the four who performed best in the tests.
+It transpired that three of us had been on UC as students, all of us waiting for a second chance.

 UC has never claimed to be a beauty contest